 In addition, many of us want to learn about a particular product through written and video content.
-Tutorial videos, from TikTok briefs and YouTube shorts all the way to detailed YouTube demonstrations, are often popular with consumers, especially since these help them make the best selection.
+Tutorial videos, from TikTok briefs and YouTube shorts, all the way to detailed YouTube demonstrations, are often popular with consumers, especially since these help them make the best selection.
 For this reason, brands need to create a lot of content to remain relevant.
-Using a content marketing platform is one of the best ways to stay on top of your strategy and creation.
+Using a content marketing platform is one of the best ways to stay on top of your strategy and creation, and develop consistent content performance.
 Let’s look at a few.

 What are the types of content marketing?

 In one of my recent posts, I identify over twenty different types of content marketing.
-This variety underscores the importance of having a good content marketing platform since the platform helps you manage all the moving parts.
+This variety underscores the importance of having a good content marketing platform, since the platform helps you manage all the moving parts content teams need to manage.
 With all that said, a birds-eye view of content types lets us break them down into categories.

 - Social media-based content: These are the items that are mainly consumed on social media, such as live streaming, photos, short videos, and engagement text.

-- Other: This is a catch-all category including items like infographics, brand communities, and presentations.
+- Other content: This is a catch-all category including items like infographics, brand communities, and presentations.
 In other words, the options are endless.

 What does a content marketing platform do?

-In short, a content marketing platform enables teams to create faster, repeatable processes to deliver high-quality digital content.
+In short, a content marketing platform enables teams to create faster, repeatable processes to deliver high-quality digital content for content marketing success.
 In this sense, a good platform (or two) makes your marketing team’s job easier.
 However, there are other features which you may need.
-For one thing, they give you a data-driven supply chain by telling you what works and what doesn’t.
-Then, they help you with content strategy, planning, and results reporting.
+These tools can give you a data-driven supply chain by telling you what works and what doesn’t.
+Then, they help you with content strategy, planning, and results reporting via content analytics.
 Finally, you can customize workflows for each content type.